LOGO AND SEAL

 Yes.
 Caltech stands for innovative research and academic excellence; we are a small place offering big advantages to those for whom we are a good fit.
 These attributes are expressed daily in the work we do, the faculty and staff we recruit and cultivate, and the graduates we produce.
 But there are other institutions with similar profiles and missions, and they are in direct competition with Caltech for talent, funds, and attention.

 The logo was developed to help us increase awareness of and appreciation for Caltech.
 It reinforces our name and confidently reflects our stature and reputation.
 Because it is more scalable, readable, and flexible than the seal, it more clearly articulates our identity, especially to those unfamiliar with Caltech.
-It should be used in place of the seal in informal communications such as event flyers, research posters, PowerPoint presentations, and print and digital newsletters, memos, marketing materials, invitations, and advertisements, as well as on stationery and websites.
+It should be used in place of the seal in nearly all communications representing the Institute or one of its entities, including such pieces as event flyers, research posters, PowerPoint presentations, print and digital newsletters, memos, marketing materials, invitations, and advertisements, as well as on stationery and websites.

 Yes.
 The Caltech seal has not been redesigned or retired, but it is now reserved for formal communications such as diplomas, letters from the president, and commencement materials.
 For usage guidelines, please visit the Caltech Seal page.

 Yes.
 There is now a standard beaver logo available for campus use.
 Please visit the Athletics Marks page for usage guidelines.

 Wherever possible, we would prefer that you use the Caltech logo in place of the seal.
 This includes in such materials as brochures, newsletters, research posters, letterhead and other stationery, business cards, PowerPoint presentations, event flyers, and invitations.
 We encourage you to phase the logo into your materials in a way that makes sense for the budget, schedule, and communications needs of your department/division.